Joshuaalbert/DSA2000-Cal/services/validate_forward_modelling/README.md

-# Dirty Image

-Creates the dirty image with WSClean.
+# Create dirty image with WSClean